 - Repair shops

 - Military bases

 They are employed in a diverse range of industries, including:

 - Home automation

-Post-secondary training in electronic technology can prepare you to take on a range of roles, including:
+Completing electronics training at a trade school or vocational college can prepare you to take on a range of roles, including:

 Telecommunications technician: Work on things like routers, modems, switches, and phone lines.

 Computer or office machine repairer: Install and maintain things like printers, fax machines, photocopiers, and automated teller machines.

 Power line installer: Set up and repair the lines that keep the power grid going.
 In addition to your electronics training, you will likely need to complete an apprenticeship.

 Avionics technician: Inspect and maintain the electronic instruments and control panels on an aircraft.
 An associate degree in electronics is a good starting point, but you will also need to complete certification through the FAA.